 My name is Ross Hall and I created Kobe Roku as a design practice.
 It grew out of my work creating reports, infographics and charts for clients, then and took on a life of its own.
 Today the practice focuses on creating fun, engaging content.

 If you want to have a chat about having mascots, reports or other work designed, drop us a line.

-We think they’re great ways of expressing who we are as people and bringing a little happiness.
+They’re great ways of expressing who we are and bring a little happiness to our otherwise grey world.
 Seeing Gooner on a laptop, or someone walking around with Tabe on their chest should bring a smile to anyone’s lips.

-A lot of research went into which company we would partner with to start our webshop.
-We settled on Redbubble as they have a good quality product and meet some of our sustainability objectives.
+A lot of research went into which company would power the webshop.
+Redbubble was chosen as they have a good quality product and meet our sustainability objectives.
 Because each order is manufactured ONLY when it is ordered, there’s very little waste.
 They also use environmentally friendly materials in their packaging and the clothing and stickers.

 And that name?
 What does it mean?

-Our founder’s wife is Japanese and was born in the port city of Kobe.
-The first CSS design system he created for a client had 6 layers.
+My wife is Japanese and was born in the port city of Kobe.
+The first CSS design system I created for a client had 6 layers.
 “Roku” is 6 in Japanese.

-Who knows, maybe in a year or two we will open a facility in Japan too!
+Who knows, maybe in a year or two I’ll open a facility in Japan too!